Could your Flow Hive do with some renovating?

 The method used to revamp your hive will depend on what you used initially to protect the hive, as well as which type of timber your Flow Hive is made from.

-The easiest way to reapply your sealant is by swap over the boxes, so you’re not disrupting the bees, but don’t worry if you don’t have spare boxes to work with, it is possible to work on your hive while the bees are inside – but you’ll definitely require a bee suit!
+The easiest way to reapply your sealant is by swapping over the boxes, so you’re not disrupting the bees, but don’t worry if you don’t have spare boxes to work with, it is possible to work on your hive while the bees are inside – but you’ll definitely require a bee suit!

 Sanding back the timber is easiest when most of the bees are out foraging, usually in the middle of the day and reapplication of sealant in the late afternoon, once all your bees are back in the hive, allows it the most time to dry before the sun and your bees are up the next morning.

 Araucaria Flow Hives

 All Araucaria Flow Hives and Supers should be sealed with at least 2 coats of exterior-grade good quality house paint.
 This should weather well, but as with all outdoor paint, it will require a refresh every 12-24 months depending on local conditions.

 Unless the paint is in good condition, you may need to sand back and then reapply, making sure to apply at least two coats, following the paint instructions.